 “Many a night during my trip to Cape Town was spent ordering Lekker Vegan take-in from UberEats.
 It’s the perfect vegan fast food.
 I ate there up to twice a day on a disturbingly regular basis.
 I tried as many of the burgers as possible and by the end my preferred one was the Lekker Crispy, Vegan Chick’n Patty.”

 “Recently named the Best Ice-Cream in the World by Big 7 Travel, Unframed is undeniably incredible.
 I would go out of my way to get some of their ice-cream.
 My favourite vegan flavours were the beetroot chocolate and the turmeric latte.”

 45C Kloof Street; 187 Sir Lowry Road, Woodstock; V&A Food Market.

-Scheckter’s Raw has a bustling restaurant in Sea Point, near Spar, but there’s also a lot of action at its large stand at the Oranjezicht Market on weekends (see below).
+Scheckter’s Raw has a restaurant in Sea Point and a stand at the Oranjezicht Market on weekends (see below).

 98 Regent Road, Sea Point; Oranjezicht Market.

 This incredible market – on Saturdays and Sundays during the day and Wednesday nights – has become a major go-to place for vegans and vegetarians – and food lovers in general.
 You only have to check the line at the Scheckter’s Raw kiosk to see the demand for tasty vegan.
 One of the standouts is Thank Goodness Foods, whose vegan baked goods include the justifiably famous vegan version of Ferrero Rocher chocolates, which can be found at eateries around the city.
 The market organisers have put together a list of their vegan stands, and it’s fairly large – from mushroom kebabs to chickpea fudge to vegan samoosas.